firasuke/DOTSLASHLINUX/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     built-in -*-

-Reason:     Well it's forcefully included by CONFIG_GENTOO_LINUX and
+Reason:     Well it's forcibly included by CONFIG_GENTOO_LINUX and
             CONFIG_GENTOO_LINUX_PORTAGE so there's nothing I can do =D.

             This is one of those options you have to enable.